corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 }
 ```

-See [CorDapp configuration files](cordapps/cordapp-build-systems.md#cordapp-configuration-files-ref) for more information.
+See [CorDapp configuration files](cordapps/cordapp-build-systems.md#cordapp-configuration-files) for more information.

-### 5. Improve security by upgrading your use of FinalityFlow
+### 5. Improve security by upgrading how you use FinalityFlow

 The previous `FinalityFlow` API is insecure.
-It doesn’t have a receive flow, so requires counterparty nodes to accept any and
+It doesn't have a receive flow, so requires counterparty nodes to accept any and
-all signed transactions that are sent to it, without checks.
-It is **highly** recommended that existing CorDapps migrate to the new API, as otherwise things like business network membership checks won’t be reliably enforced.
+all signed transactions that are sent to it, without performing any checks.
+Therefore, we **highly** recommend that existing CorDapps migrate to the new API to reliably enforce business network membership checks, for example.

-The flows that make use of `FinalityFlow` in a CorDapp can be classified in the following 2 basic categories:
+The flows that make use of `FinalityFlow` in a CorDapp can be classified into two basic categories:

-* **non-initiating flows**: these are flows that finalise a transaction without the involvement of a counterpart flow at all.
+* **non-initiating flows** finalise a transaction without the involvement of a counterpart flow.
-* **initiating flows**: these are flows that initiate a counterpart (responder) flow.
+* **initiating flows** initiate a counterpart (responder) flow.

-There is a main difference between these 2 different categories, which is relevant to how the CorDapp can be upgraded.
+The main difference between these two types of flow relate to how the CorDapp can be upgraded.

-The second category of flows can be upgraded to use the new `FinalityFlow` in a backwards compatible way, which means the upgraded CorDapp can be deployed at the various nodes using a *rolling deployment*.
+Non-initiating flows cen't be upgraded to the new `FinalityFlow` in a backwards compatible way.
+Changes to these flows need to be deployed simultaneously to all the nodes, using a *lockstep deployment*.

-On the other hand, the first category of flows cannot be upgraded to the new `FinalityFlow` in a backwards compatible way, so the changes to these flows need to be deployed simultaneously at all the nodes, using a *lockstep deployment*.
+Initiating flows can be upgraded to use the new `FinalityFlow` in a backwards compatible way.
+This means the upgraded CorDapp can be deployed to the various nodes using a *rolling deployment*.

 {{< note >}}
-A *lockstep deployment* is one, where all the involved nodes are stopped, upgraded to the new version of the CorDapp and then re-started.
+A *lockstep deployment* is where all involved nodes are stopped, upgraded to the new version of the CorDapp, and then re-started.
-As a result, there can’t be any nodes running different versions of the CorDapp at any time.
+As a result, nodes can't run different versions of the CorDapp at the same time.
-A *rolling deployment* is one, where every node can be stopped, upgraded to the new version of the CorDapp and re-started independently and on its own pace.
+A *rolling deployment* is where every node can be stopped, upgraded to the new version of the CorDapp, and re-started independently—at different times if needed.
-As a result, there can be nodes running different versions of the CorDapp and transact with each other successfully.
+As a result, nodes can be running different versions of the CorDapp and still transact with each other successfully.

 {{< /note >}}

-The upgrade is a three step process:
+To upgrade your `FinalityFlow`, you need to:

 * Change the flow that calls `FinalityFlow`.
 * Change or create the flow that will receive the finalised transaction.
-* Make sure your application’s minimum and target version numbers are both set to 4 (see [Step 2.
-Adjust the version numbers in your Gradle build files](#Step-2.-Adjust-the-version-numbers-in-your-Gradle-build-files)).
+* Make sure your CorDapp’s `targetPlatformVersion` and `minimumPlatformVersion` are set to 4, see [2.
+Change the version numbers in your Gradle build file](#2-change-the-version-numbers-in-your-gradle-build-file).

 #### Upgrading a non-initiating flow

-As an example, let’s take a very simple flow that finalises a transaction without the involvement of a counterpart flow:
+This example takes a simple flow that finalizes a transaction without the involvement of a counterpart flow:

 {{< tabs name="tabs-3" >}}
 {{% tab name="kotlin" %}}